Colour guard

 In military organizations, a colour guard (or color guard) is a detachment of soldiers assigned to the protection of regimental colours and the national flag.
-This duty is so prestigious that the military colour is generally carried by a young officer (ensign), while experienced non-commissioned officers (colour sergeants) are assigned to the protection of the national flag.
-These non-commissioned officers, accompanied sometimes by warrant officers (as is the case in several countries), can be ceremonially armed with either sabres or rifles to protect the colour.
+This duty is highly prestigious, and the military colour is generally carried by a young officer (ensign), while experienced non-commissioned officers (colour sergeants) are assigned to the protection of the national flag.
+These non-commissioned officers, accompanied in several countries by warrant officers, can be ceremonially armed with either sabres or rifles to protect the colour.
 Colour guards are generally dismounted, but there are also mounted colour guard formations as well.

 History

-As armies became trained and adopted set formations, each regiment's ability to keep its formation was potentially critical to its and therefore its army's success.
-In the chaos of battle, not least due to the amount of dust and smoke on a battlefield, soldiers needed to be able to determine where their regiment was.
-Flags and banners have been used by many armies in battle to serve that purpose.

-Regimental flags were generally awarded to a regiment by a head of state during a ceremony and colours may be inscribed with battle honours or other symbols representing former achievements.
+As long as armies existed there was a need for soldiers to know where their comrades were.
+A solution to this problem was the carrying of colourful banners or other insignia.
+Such flags or banners either showed a personal symbol of the leader of said units or a symbol for the "state" they represented.

+Such banners or flags also came to represent a units identity and history.
 They were therefore treated with reverence as they represented the honour and traditions of the regiment.
 The loss of a unit's flag was shameful, and losing that central point of reference could also make the unit break up.
 Therefore, regiments tended to adopt colour guards, a detachment of experienced or élite soldiers, to protect their colours.
 As a result, the capture of an enemy's standard was considered as a great feat of arms.

+Regimental flags were sometimes awarded to a regiment by a head of state during a ceremony, which was considered a high honour usually reserved for elite units, and colours may be inscribed with battle honours or other symbols representing former achievements.

 Due to the advent of modern weapons, and subsequent changes in tactics, colours are no longer used in battle but continue to be carried by colour guards at events of formal character.

 By country

+Argentina

+In the Argentinean Armed Forces, the Colour Guard is composed by a junior officer (normally the most junior in the unit) carrying the colours, accompanied by two senior NCOs with rifles, who provide the escort.
+The group is followed by a senior NCO carrying the regimental standard, with two junior NCOs (sometimes, privates) as escorts.
+In academies and schools, the colours are carried by the student of the senior class with the highest marks, escorted by the two who follow him.